-as(from, "CompressedSplitDataFrameList"), as(from, "SimpleSplitDataFrameList"): Creates a CompressedSplitDataFrameList/SimpleSplitDataFrameList instance from an AtomicList instance
+- as(from, "CompressedSplitDataFrameList"), as(from, "SimpleSplitDataFrameList"): Creates a CompressedSplitDataFrameList/SimpleSplitDataFrameList instance from an AtomicList instance. - as(from, "IRangesList"), as(from, "CompressedIRangesList"), as(from, "SimpleIRangesList"): Creates a CompressedIRangesList/SimpleIRangesList instance from a LogicalList or logical RleList instance.
+Note that the elements of this instance are guaranteed to be normal. - as(from, "NormalIRangesList"), as(from, "CompressedNormalIRangesList"), as(from, "SimpleNormalIRangesList Creates a CompressedNormalIRangesList/SimpleNormalIRangesList instance from a LogicalList or logical RleList instance.

-- as(from, "IRangesList"), as(from, "CompressedIRangesList"), as(from, "SimpleIRangesList"): Creates a CompressedIRangesList/SimpleIRangesList instance from a LogicalList or logical RleList instance.
-Note that the elements of this instance are guaranteed to be normal. - as(from, "NormalIRangesList"), as(from, "CompressedNormalIRangesList"), as(from, "SimpleNormalIRangesList"), as(from, "Sim - as(from, "CharacterList"), as(from, "ComplexList"), as(from, "IntegerList"), as(from, "LogicalList"), Coerces an AtomicList from to another derivative of AtomicList. - as(from, "AtomicList"): If from is a vector, converts it to an AtomicList of the appropriate type. - drop(x): Checks if every element of x is of length one, and, if so, unlists x.
+as(from, "CharacterList"), as(from, "ComplexList"), as(from, "IntegerList"), as(from, "LogicalList"), as(

+- Coerces an AtomicList from to another derivative of AtomicList. - as(from, "AtomicList"): If from is a vector, converts it to an AtomicList of the appropriate type. - drop(x): Checks if every element of x is of length one, and, if so, unlists x.
 Otherwise, an error is thrown. - as(from, "RleViews"): Creates an RleViews where each view corresponds to an element of from.